Fantasy NASCAR Similar Track Guide

 Shorter Flat Track / Short Track

-New Hampshire, Gateway and Phoenix
+New Hampshire, Gateway, Phoenix and Iowa

 Tire wear is higher at Richmond than it is at other shorter-flat tracks.
 Make sure you study how drivers ran at Phoenix, New Hampshire and Gateway.